pbp66/simple-weather-dashboard/README.md

 ## Description

-TODO: Complete Description
+A simple website that displays weather for any city within the U.S. Both the current weather and forecast are provided with each search.
+The latest 10 searches are added to the search history on the right side of the page.
+Clicking on a previous search will reload the weather for that city.
+If you search for more than 10 cities, the oldest will be removed and deleted.
+All of the weather and geocoding data is fetched from the Open Weather API free resources.

-A simple website that displays weather for any city within the U.S.
+This site does not provide functionality for any location outside of the U.S.

 User Story: